xiej2520/prismatic_pink_theme/README.md

 <br>
 <p align="center">
-Color themes for VSCode's IDE and editor, using every color of the rainbow, and pink accents.
+Color themes for VSCode's IDE and editor, using every color of the rainbow with pink accents.
 Comes in a normal dark version and a <em>very</em> high contrast, high saturation black background version.